island-lang/island-lang.github.io/README.md

 // The type of pointWhereXEquals1 is `partial Point with x`
 ```

-Here's a more realistic use case:
+Here's a more realistic use case.

 Say we had an object representing a database, and that has the fields `connection` and `name`:
 ```isl